nasoma/image-generator/README.md

 # AI Image Generator

-This is an AI Image generator built using Python Flet.
-Image generation uses the Flux.1 model; dev and schnell variants served via a DeepInfra API.
-You will need an API key from DeepInfra.
+This AI image generator is built using Python and Flet, utilizing the Flux.1 model, including both the ‘dev’ and ‘schnell’ variants, served via the DeepInfra API.
+To use it, you will need a DeepInfra API key.
+Currently, it is only compatible with macOS.

 ## Getting Started